Detachment of a rigid flat punch from a viscoelastic material: Extension of Maugis cohesive zone model

 \section{Extension of Maugis cohesive zone model}

 In this section, we attempt a generalization of the elastic cohesive model of Maugis \cite{Maugis} (see also the work of Tang \& Hui \cite{TangHui}) to the case of viscoelasticity.
-The problem of unloading a rigid axisymmetric flat punch from an elastic half-space of composite elastic modulus $E^{\ast}$ has been studied using a Dugdale cohesive law \cite{Maugis,TangHui} which showed that the peeling force $P$ is related to the crack radius at the interface $a_{c}$ as follows
+The problem of unloading a rigid axisymmetric flat punch from an elastic half-space of composite elastic modulus $E^{\ast}$ has been studied using a Dugdale cohesive law \cite{Maugis,TangHui} which showed that the peeling force $P$ is related to the radius of the ligament of the crack $a_{c}$ as follows

-where we recall $a$ is the punch radius, hence the cohesive stresses may exist in the annulus $a_{c}\leq r\leq a$.
+where we recall $a$ is the punch radius, while {$a_c$ is the radius of the ligament of the crack which is a function of time}, hence the cohesive stresses may exist in the annulus $a_{c}\leq r\leq a$.
 The pull-off occurs when the separation at the crack mouth $r=a$ reaches the Critical Opening Distance (COD) $h_{c}$ in the Dugdale force-separation law, as any smaller radius would lead to a smaller force.
 Considering the crack profile this condition translates into \cite{TangHui}

 where equating the surface energy $\Delta\gamma$ in a LJ force-separation law with that of a Dugdale model and having the same theoretical strength $\sigma_{0}$, gives $h_{c}=\alpha h_{0}\simeq0.974h_{0}$.
-Solving Eq. (\ref{acpo}) for $a_{c}$ one determines the critical crack radius at pull-off and substituting into Eq. (\ref{PpoMD}) the pull-off force is obtained.
+Solving Eq. (\ref{acpo}) for $a_{c}$ one determines the critical radius of the ligament of the crack at pull-off and substituting into Eq. (\ref{PpoMD}) the pull-off force is obtained.
 In the dimensionless formulation introduced before the equation for the normal stress is unaffected by the modulus

 while the condition for the COD is modified for a viscoelastic half-space, by substituting the inverse of the elastic modulus with an effective compliance $c_{eff}\left( \widehat{t}_{b}\right) =E_{0}^{\ast}C\left( t_{b}\right) $, with $t_{b}$ a characteristic time